JORGEBAYUELO/MyLinuxTools/README.md

 - **Color-coded Output**: Green text indicates a successful installation, and red text indicates a failure.
 - **Logging**: The script logs all output to `setup_log.txt` for future reference.
 - **Pre-checks**: The script checks if the tool is already installed before attempting to install it, to avoid redundant installations.
+- **Distro Detection**: The script now checks for Fedora, CentOS, or RHEL and switch between dnf and yum, ensuring the script works across RPM-based distributions.

 ## Usage